 Thank you much.

 Me again, your family researcher in Thuringia, Germany.
-I am lookimng forward to hear from you.
+I am looking forward to hearing from you.